MEDIABLOCKAI/docs/staking-tutorial.md

 ---
-description: This tutorial will explain how to delegate/stake/unstake your CMN.
+description: This tutorial will explain how to delegate/stake/unstake your MBC.
 ---

 # Staking tutorial

-Note: You can only stake CMN which is on CMN Blockchain network.
-Please make sure you have changed into CMN Blockchain network in Metamask while doing any transactions on staking UI.
+Note: You can only stake MBC which is on MBC Blockchain network.
+Please make sure you have changed into MBC Blockchain network in Metamask while doing any transactions on staking UI.

-How to Stake CMN:
+How to Stake MBC:

 **Step 1:**

-Navigate to staking.cmnscan.com and login to your wallet through metamask.
-Make sure you are on CMN Blockchain network.
-If you are not please follow the instructions [**here**](https://doc.cmnscan.com/the-CMN-studio/getting-started/how-to-add-CMN-to-your-metamask).
+Navigate to staking.MBCscan.com and login to your wallet through metamask.
+Make sure you are on MBC Blockchain network.
+If you are not please follow the instructions [**here**](https://doc.MBCscan.com/the-MBC-studio/getting-started/how-to-add-MBC-to-your-metamask).

 ![](.gitbook/assets/0%20%284%29.png)